dwhiffing/fury/content/aar/nf/nf9_fp/body.md

 numerous Backfire bombers.
 With their Kitchen missiles, these could have been a deadly threat to the fleet, but the Soviet approach seemed to be to use them singly against the SLOC instead.
-This might have been worthwhile had they been able to find it!.
+This might have been worthwhile had they been able to find it\!.
 Instead, they droned into mid-Atlantic or a position E of Greenland, flew in circles, then withdrew, often to crash-land on the way home to Siberia.
 After a while, I worked-out their flightpaths and set-up ambushes which scored a steady